To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 We all thought about it for a few seconds, and then started laughing, because we realized that

-in zero gravity, if you are a messy eater, your shirt doesn't get dirty, the other guys' shirt does."
+in zero gravity, if you are a messy eater, your shirt doesn't get dirty, the other guys' shirt does.

-We Evaluated A Lot Of Tasks That Would Be Required On Even Longer Missions
+We Evaluated a Lot of Tasks That Would be Required on Even Longer Missions

 Owen is giving me a haircut and we definitely do not want all those little hairs floating around